Back to The Church in Exile

 • the hierarchy of the Vatican II antichurch uses fear to secure obedience,

-• the is told they have no right to judge , doctrine, or succession,
+• the is told it has no right to judge , doctrine, or succession,

 • families are pressured to accept false marriages, false , and false unity,